 The Company has a \$400,000 subordinated note payable to MHA that is set to mature in September 2025.
-The interest rate on the note is set based on an internal Mizuho cost of funds rate plus a spread.
+The interest rate on the note is set based on MHBK New York branch's internal cost of funds rate plus 0.60%.
 This borrowing is subordinated to claims of general creditors, is covered by agreements approved by FINRA and the Chicago Mercantile Exchange, and is included in computing net capital under the SEC's Uniform Net Capital Rule.
 To the extent that this borrowing is required for the Company's continued compliance with minimum net capital requirements, they cannot be repaid.

-In addition, the Company has a \$600,000 revolving subordinated loan facility with MHBK London branch ("MHBK London"), which has been fully utilized as of September 30, 2022.
+In addition, the Company has a \$900,000 revolving subordinated loan facility with MHBK London branch ("MHBK London"), which was not utilized as of September 30, 2023.